kytvi2p/grid-updates/README.txt

 of news by a regular news reader using an Atom news feed.
 Following the grid-updates news is recommended.

-The subscriptions and script installation files are stored on the grid itself and -- like all other shares -- need maintenance and repairs [3]_.
-If you can, please also add the ``--repair`` action to your cron job, or run it separately every once in a while.
-This is necessary to keep the service available.

-``--repair-list`` is another subscription-based service.
-It will download download a list of shares and check/repair them.
-This is supposed to make it easier for a community or group of people to support each others Tahoe shares.
+``--repair`` is another subscription-based service.
+It will download a list of shares and check/repair them.
+This is supposed to make it easier for a community or group of people to support each other's Tahoe shares.
 (The default subscription includes shares such as the DeepWiki on the I2P grid.)

 Please refer to the `man page`_  for detailed usage information.